Skip to main content

 • You have to understand what is going on.

-Instruction: try to scroll with native bars.
+Instructions: try to scroll with native bars.

 #large-container {